Linux – Installing Intrexx

 For the intrexx user installation, you must log in to the Linux server where you want to install Intrexx with a user that has (temporary) root permissions.
 As an administrator of a Linux server, you usually log in with such a user for your everyday work.
 Typically, this user belongs to the Sudoers group and can execute commands with sudo.

-If you do not have a user who belongs to the Sudoers group, but would like to install Intrexx, then contact your administrator.
+If you do not have a user who belongs to the Sudoers group, but would like to install Intrexx, please contact your administrator.
 The adminstrator must add your user to the Sudoers group.

 In the scenario assumed here, the Linux user corresponds to a physical person who administrates the Linux server and also installs software in this context.